katungi/React-cli-section/readme.md

 module.exports = App;
 ```

-The only thing remaining is to render the information in a table.
+Finally, let's render the information in a table.

 We will need to nest a lot of boxes with some attributes.
-The most common attributes will be ```flex-direction``` and ```borderStyle``` which set the styling attributes for the box element.
+The most common attributes will be ```flex-direction``` and ```borderStyle```, which set the styling attributes for the box element.

-It is important to note that we are still in the JSX realm and we need a parent attribute.
+Since we are using React, we are still in the JSX realm, and we need a parent attribute.
 W

 Within the Box element, beneath the TextBox element, we will add our table.